msjavadi/DRoT-1-UNiTED/README.md

-The Centralized DCOPF for PJM Network: You can run the PJM_DCOPF.gms The Decentralized model for the same with the same results.
+The Centralized DCOPF for PJM Network: You can run the PJM_DCOPF.gms

+The Decentralized model for the same case study with the same results.
 You can run the DCOPF_LMP.m in the folder DROT1_V0.rar The linear programming model for ADMM is the LP_ADMM.m in the same folder (DROT1_V0.rar)